SMCC indoor cricket courses - Autumn term 2020 & Spring term 2021

 Match-like activity (for example, two teams playing competitive ‘tip and run’ cricket with bonus runs for hitting the ball straight)

 However, sessions tend to be tailored to the needs of the players attending, and are varied in format to keep them interesting.
 Our coaches also keep up with the latest developments in coaching best practices and have recently been moving towards running more game-based learning than skills drills.

 What skills will players learn at indoor training?

 Both indoor and outdoor training will cover core all skills and will incorporate game-based practice.
 Even in the youngest age groups, we aim to teach all of the players a full range of cricket skills.
 Coaches will usually focus on one or two key skills per session, gradually covering a full range of skills over the course.
 New players also pick up much of their understanding of the game by watching and copying their more experienced squad-mates.
 Of course, the more cricket that players play, the more skilled they will become.
 Cricket is a fairly easy game to learn, but usually takes years to master.

-Will courses be cancelled if there are not many kids booked into a course?
+Will courses be cancelled if there are not many players booked into a course?
 Can I book mid-way through a course?

 We expect to continue to take bookings during the courses.
-The amount to pay will be adjusted in the system each week so that if you are joining part way through the course, you will pay only the remainder on a pro-rated basis.
+If you are joining mid-way through a course, you need to pay only for remaining sessions.